Global mobility policy template: A 2026 guide for HR managers

 Keep your global mobility team connected with Holafly for Business

-Holafly for Business provides global mobility teams with peace of mind across 160+ destinations.
-An unlimited-data business eSIM eliminates roaming charges during international site visits and assignment coordination.
-HR teams can seamlessly manage mobility workflows, conduct virtual onboarding sessions with assignees, and stay connected to corporate systems from anywhere.
-The Holafly Business Center dashboard provides visibility into usage and centralized billing.
+Holafly for Business provides peace of mind across 160+ destinations.
+A business eSIM eliminates roaming charges, while the Holafly Business Center centralized dashboard provides clear visibility and billing.
+HR teams can manage mobility workflows, conduct virtual onboarding, and meet critical deadlines from anywhere.

 No results found